storj-archived/blog/content/post/community/town-hall-questions-q1-2020.md

 To reiterate - we don't currently recommend Storj for direct-to-browser web hosting, though we plan to tackle that when the time allows.

-**3. Why is it so complicated to just get Hello StorJ running using any language library?**
+**3. Why is it so complicated to just get Hello Storj running using any language library?**

 With the production release of the Tardigrade Platform, we released the 1.0 of our developer library Libuplink.
 We made some additional changes to the C binding and then released updates to the other language bindings.
 We've made significant improvements to the tooling over the last few months and even the last few weeks.